curl/wcurl/README.md

 # Curl_options

-Any option supported by curl can be set here, this is not used by **wcurl**, it's instead forwarded to the curl invocation.
+Any option supported by curl can be set here.
+This is not used by **wcurl**; it's instead forwarded to the curl invocation.

 <a name="url"></a>